paras1234-eng/paras1234-eng/README.md

 #### 1. SSI Validation Engine

-A beginner-level project focused on cleaning and validating Standing Settlement Instructions (SSIs) — a critical part of trade settlement processes.
+A beginner-level project focused on cleaning and validating Standing Settlement Instructions (SSIs), a critical part of trade settlement processes.
 Using Python (pandas) and SQLite, I built a solution to process large datasets, detect discrepancies, and generate validation reports.
 This project demonstrates my ability to handle data quality challenges and automate repetitive tasks efficiently.
 🔗 [View on GitHub](https://github.com/paras1234-eng/ssi-validation-engine)